5 COMMON MISTAKES YOU WISH TO AVOID IN RESUME BUILDING

 This requires some research on your end.
 Recently, in a free call, I had a lady asks me: “But they cannot expect me to change the resume and this cover letter over and over again, this is way too much work.”
 Well, I think employers expect you to finetune your resume and cover letter to the vacancy available.

 Now, I am not saying you should spend a full week on renewing your resume and cover letter for a specific vacancy.
 If you’re going to do this, you are probably too late to apply, I think the current situation needs that you send in your application within a few days after it’s published.
 Bear in mind that this also differs per industry and occupation.

 2. Lack of specifics

 The examples in the previous paragraphs also show a lack of specifics.
 If your sales experience is merely from the retail sector and consumer goods, why not mention it?
 This is making things more specific.
-Or mentioning your are a software engineer in the semiconductor industry with 5+ years experience sounds already far more specific right?
+Or mentioning you are a software engineer in the semiconductor industry with 5+ years of experience sounds already far more specific right?

 Yes, there might be many reasons for not wanting to mention the sectors because you are applying within a different industry right now.
 Well, being specific also means mention you want to switch to a different industry right now.
 Specific and at the same time answering the question of why you want to opt for this position.

 Today I spoke with someone who is back on the job market after being employed for the last 10 years.
-She found out she needs to brush up her applying skills since they are a bit rusty.
+She found out she needs to brush up on her applying skills since they are a bit rusty.
 She mentioned a valuable thing during our call; “I noticed the language I use is somewhat outdated and it is worth adjusting the language in my resume to the new business language used.”